shadiakiki1986/healthchecks-console/README.md

 # healthchecks-console
-Console application that wraps the REST API of [healthchecks](https://github.com/healthchecks/healthchecks), which is also hosted at https://healthchecks.io
+Console application that wraps a [healthchecks](https://github.com/healthchecks/healthchecks) server [REST API](https://healthchecks.io/docs/api/), which is also hosted at https://healthchecks.io

 - Written in golang
 - As of 2017-04-12, this is still WIP